 That said, there are numerous ways you can optimize your listings and leverage Google Maps to improve online advertising — it just requires you to execute precision with your targeting strategies and optimize your ads to attract more in-store visits.

 E-commerce has grown astronomically in the past 10 years.
-It’s no secret that people love to shop online — even going so far as to order all their groceries for home delivery — a development that has left many advertisers wondering if allocating their budgets to drive in-store visits is really worth the investment.
+It’s no secret that people love to shop online — even going so far as to order groceries for home delivery.
+This development has left many advertisers wondering if allocating their budgets to drive in-store visits is really worth the investment.

-Yet despite the growth of ecommerce, in-store shopping is still going strong, propelled, in part, by the wealth of location-based shopping information available on mobile phones.
+Yet despite the growth of ecommerce, in-store shopping is still going strong.
+It is propelled, in part, by the wealth of location-based shopping information available on mobile phones.
 Consider this:

 - Around 90% of all global sales still happen in stores.